marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 the colour of the hexagonal unit indicates the number of data points mapping to that part of the plot.}\label{figure:204:tissuesplitfpkm}
 \end{figure}

-To quantify gene expression for the the transcriptomic time series, short reads were aligned to the *B.\ napus* reference genome[@napus_genome_2014] using the AUGUSTUS-derived gene models (discussed in Section \ref{section:spring:genomegenemodels}).
-Initially, only short reads from a single sequencing run were available for each sample, with an average of 67\ million reads per sample obtained.
-Of these total reads, 82% were mapped to the reference genome.
-The confidence intervals calculated by Cufflinks using this sequencing data, however, were too large to allow confident conclusions to be drawn from the data.
-A hypothesis for why this was the case is that Cufflinks did not have information from biological repeats to properly calculate confidence intervals.
-In the absence of multiple measurements for a sample, Cufflinks treats all samples as repeats of each other in order to parametrize the error model used[@trapnell_differential_2013].
-To test if this was the case, gene expression values were calculated separately for the two tissues.
-If the large confidence intervals were indeed due to the lack of repeat measurements, it was expected that only using samples of the same tissue type to parameterize the error model would result in smaller confidence intervals being calculated.
-Performing the analysis in this way lead to a general reduction in the size of the confidence intervals calculated for each expression level estimate (Figure \ref{figure:205:tissuesplitconf}), while not affecting the expression level estimations for genes (Figure \ref{figure:204:tissuesplitfpkm}).
-This suggests that the initial size of the confidence intervals was indeed because samples from different tissues, different varieties, and different points in development were used to calculate the uncertainty in the data.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/07_both_vs_first_sequencing_conf_interval.pdf}